denniscwylie/sarks/README.md

 examples/simulated_example.sh

-uses the small utility scripts also contained in the examples folder to analyze these sequences and scores.
+uses the utility scripts also contained in the examples folder to analyze these sequences and scores.
 After moving to the examples directory,

 ```
 cd examples/
 ```

 I recommend reading through the script file and running the commands contained within individually at the shell script as you get to them.